kkester/drive/README.md

 * schema

 # Links
 Links provide a list of the API's to related resources.
 Links must be an array of values which may be empty, but cannot be null.
-The link can have a relation attribute that provides a link to the documentation which would contain instructions on how to use the API.
-The following is a list of attributes that defines a Link
+The following is a list of attributes that defines a Link.
 * rel - required - The static name of the Link
 * href - required - The URI for the API
 * text - optional - The Localized name of the Link to display.